ldtteam/MinecoloniesWiki/source/items/buildtool.md

 **Note:** When in Creative Mode, you will also see options in the lower right.
 The one on the left will paste it into the world completely, including all the [placeholder blocks](../../source/items/placeholderblocks).
 This is useful for designing schematics.
 The button on the right will paste the structure into the world exactly as if a [Builder](../../source/workers/builder) had built it (without placeholder blocks).

 **Note:** To help with planning hut locations, buildings can preview as their level 5 versions and with blue outlines.
-These only render if their anchor blocks -- usually the hut block -- are close enough to each other.
+These only render if their anchor blocks - usually the hut block - are close enough to each other.
 This preview can be turned off in the config settings.

 <br>
 ### Step Three

 Now that you have the structure ready to place, click on the green check mark and voilá: construction tape will appear and the building is planned!
 Decorations and custom schematics will automatically create a build request, but you will need to create the build request manually for hut blocks.
-To create a build request for buildings, go into the hut block's GUI and click the Build Options button, then Build Building.
-Your builders will then pick up a build request and start building the building.
+To create the build request, go into the hut block's GUI and click the Build Options button, then Build Building.
+Your Builders will then pick up a build request and start building the building.

 You can check in the [Town Hall](../../source/buildings/townhall) GUI under the Work Orders (! symbol) tab to see the queue of all build requests you have for the Builders in your colony.